osg-htc/docs/docs/other/install-gwms-frontend.md

                    node=“hostname.domain.tld:9618?sock=collector0-40" secondary="True"/>

 6. The CCBs information.
-    If you have a different configuration of the HTCondor Connection Brokering (CCB servers) from the default (usually the section is empty as the User Collectors acts as CCB if needed), you can set the connection in the CCB section on the same way that User Collector information previously mentioned.
-Also, the same rules for the connections, in the transition of shared_port, apply to the CCBs.
+    If you have a different configuration of the HTCondor Connection Brokering (CCB servers) from the default (usually the section is empty as the User Collectors acts as CCB if needed), you can set the connection in the CCB section the same way that User Collector information previously mentioned.
+Also, the same rules for transition to shared_port of the connections, apply to the CCBs.

             :::xml
             <ccb DN="DN of the CCB server"